Ashu-hub/All-About-Java/Concurrency.md

 # Volatile
-	It is a access specifier, used only for variables.
-This specifier ensures variable visibilty to all other threads.
+	It is a non-access specifier, used only for variables.
+This ensures variable visibilty to all other threads.
 	Visibility: It means that changes made by one thread to shared data are visible to other threads.
 	Volatile variables are loaded in shared memory, not in the local memory, thats how it can able to give Visibility feature.